 Like many other academic research libraries, the UCSB Library faces multiple challenges in the effort to build collections and provide access to information resources needed to support the diverse programs of research and teaching on our campus.

-As part of the University of California, UCSB participates in subscriptions for research databases, journals, and ebook packages negotiated on behalf of the UC campuses by the California Digital Library (CDL).
+- As part of the University of California, UCSB participates in subscriptions for research databases, journals, and ebook packages negotiated on behalf of the UC campuses by the California Digital Library (CDL).
 While these CDL-licensed resources are highly cost effective for UCSB and greatly extend our access to a broad and diverse array of academic information resources, it is a common misconception that they are available to our campus at no cost.
-In fact, for the great majority of CDL resources to which UCSB has access, we pay a share of the subscription cost, along with the other participating campuses, and annual increases in these costs must be covered out of our collections budget.
-Nor is it true that all CDL-licensed resources are available equally to all ten campuses.
-There are many CDL resources that can be accessed by faculty and students at some UC campuses but not others.
-That includes UCSB, when the cost to participate cannot be sustained given our budget limitations.
+In fact, for the great majority of CDL resources, we pay a share of the subscription cost, along with the other participating campuses, and annual increases in these costs must be covered out of our collections budget.
+This greatly limits our ability to add new CDL resources.

 - We have developed various management strategies to maximize the value of our limited collections budget.
 These include cancelling print journals that the library also subscribes to online and offsetting the cost of new journal subscriptions by cancelling others of equivalent value that are less needed to support campus research and teaching.
 Although we continue to use these and other strategies, the benefits they yield will diminish over time as the effects of inflation compound and the budget becomes increasingly unsustainable.
 For more information see the Collection Budget Strategies page.